AndiKod/Calepin/readme.md

 Any mypage.md inside the md/ folder, will be available as webpage at http://localhost:8000/?page=mypage

-Point a link to that page with [MyPage](./?page=mypage) from within another .md inside md/
+Point a link to that page with `[MyPage](./?page=mypage)` from within another .md file inside md/ folder.

-It's just a wraper around the [<zero-md>](https://zerodevx.github.io/zero-md/basic-usage) parser, and serving it by any available mean.
+It's just a wraper around the [zero-md](https://zerodevx.github.io/zero-md/basic-usage) parser, and serving it by any available mean.

 ## Later